doc4d/docs/docs/Preferences/general.md

 ### Create default `.gitignore` file

-When working in project mode, you might need or want your version control system to ignore some files.
+You might need or want git to ignore some files in your projects.

-When a project is created in 4D and the `com.4d/general/new_databases/add_gitignore` preference is set to `True`, 4D creates a `.gitignore` file at the same level as the `Project` folder.

 You can set this preference using the **Create default .gitignore file** checkbox.

 ![](assets/en/Preferences/gitignore.png)

-The contents of this file comes from the `default_gitignore.txt` file in the current user's system preferences folder if it exists.
-Otherwise, it comes from the 4D resources folder.
+When a project is created in 4D and that box is checked, 4D creates a `.gitignore` file at the same level as the `Project` folder.

+4D has a built-in `default_gitignore.txt` file.
+You can edit its contents by clicking the `icon`.
+When you create a project, 4D copies the contents of the `default_gitignore.txt` in the project's `.gitignore` file.

 The [official git documentation](https://git-scm.com/docs/gitignore) is a great resource to understand how `.gitignore` files work.